gds32571/sdr-mosq/README.md

   Unlike the earlier bash script I used, this does not require jq to be installed on the system.
 Uses instead the python JSON decoder

-  The sensors often transmit their data 2 or 3 times.
+  The sensors often transmit their data 3 or 4 times per minute.
 Using Runme.sh, you would see all the lines in your MQTT data.
 This program removes the duplicate lines